 - MyMediainfo.
 If Vocus is like a BMW, MyMediainfo is like the Honda Accord.
 Both get you to the same destination; one is a lot less expensive.
-From what I’ve seen, the editorial calendar (MyEdcals) is equal.
-They do a lot of research to make sure contacts are current and the information is accurate.

 One negative comment, status or review can spread quickly and tarnish a brand.
 Monitoring negative and positive things said about a brand online is crucial to public relations today.
 Aside from Google Alerts, there are many other services that can keep you in the loop about your brand’s image online.
 For a giant list, visit this comprehensive wiki of social media monitoring solutions.
 Here are five to check out:

 As any PR person knows, writing is a big part of it.
 Sometimes after smashing our fingers on the keyboard and stretching each brain cell all day, we need inspiration and guidance.
 There are a lot of places to get that muse again, but here are a few that’ll spark that brain again:

 - Headline Analyzer helps you write better headlines by analyzing your current headline for emotion, influence and other factors.